| row-start col-md-7 #top-section top-section #about-section no-pad-bottom-section |

 Are you an engineering biology company that has applications in the following areas?

-Nucleotide sequencing: This may include the sequencing of RNA and DNA, as well as diagnostic platforms for metagenomics.
+- Nucleotide sequencing: This includes the sequencing of RNA and DNA, as well as diagnostic platforms for metagenomics.

 Your company should be:

-A company that is ready for commercial engagement (i.e. with a realistic prospect of generating new revenue from Japan within the next 1-3 years, entering partnerships with Japanese corporates, or attracting investment).
+- A company that is ready for commercial engagement (i.e. with a realistic prospect of generating new revenue from Japan within the next 1-3 years)

 Why Japan?